 Tzompantli or Skull Platform

-This is a small platform covered in skull.
+This is a small platform covered in skulls.
 It shows influence from Central Mexico.

 Temple of the Tables